TelepathicGrunt/Bumblezone/README.md

 &nbsp;

--Bee Dungeons can be found in the caves where they are filled with Honey Crystal Blocks and has lots of Honeycomb brood Blocks.
+-Bee Dungeons can be found in the caves where they are filled with Honey Crystal Blocks and lit Candles!
+It also has lots of Honeycomb brood Blocks.

 &nbsp;

--Spider Infested Bee Dungeons can be rarely found in the caves where they are filled with Honey Crystal Blocks, Empty Honeycomb Brood Blocks, Cobwebs, Spider Spawner, and Cave Spider Spawners.
+-Spider Infested Bee Dungeons can be rarely found in the caves where they are filled with Honey Crystal Blocks, unlit Candles, Empty Honeycomb Brood Blocks, Cobwebs, Spider Spawner, and Cave Spider Spawners.
 These dungeons can make a great XP, Spider Eyes, and String farm!

 &nbsp;